 It is increasingly apparent that epigenetic aberrations contribute to all aspects of cancer biology.
 Cancers often display features of heightened epigenetic plasticity, although what this entails precisely at the molecular level is still being untangled.
 Hyper-plasticity would confer cancer cells with adaptive advantages as they are readily able adapt to changing environments or therapies, promoting metastasis and relapse.
 For example, epigenetic hyper-plasticity may underly lineage infidelity, where cancers reappear after treatment as genetically identical yet functionally distinct pathologies, or acquired drug resistance.
 It is unknown the extent epigenetic hyper-plasticity occurs in cancers, how this manifests at a molecular level, and the significance this has on cancer progression and response to therapy.
 Our lab uses insights from developmental epigenetics to understand how the normal tight control of epigenetic plasticity is hijacked by cancers, using single-cell epigenomic, CRISPR and molecular cell biology technologies.

 Epigenetic plasticity of the chromatin and DNA methylation landscapes impacts the ease by which a cell can initiate new transcriptional programmes in response to external cues such as differentiation signals or changes in its environment.
-In stem cells, increased epigenetic plasticity generates a specific transcriptional profile.
-We are using this signature to determine the prevalence of epigenetic plasticity in cancers using single-cell technologies and profiling those cells with heightened plasticity.
-Our aim is to uncover the dynamics of epigenetic plasticity in human cancers and its significance for patient outcomes.
+In stem cells, increased epigenetic plasticity is reflected by specific chromatin landscapes and transcriptional profiles.
+We are using these signatures to determine the prevalence of epigenetic plasticity in cancers and how these impact patient outcomes.

 Discovery of novel epigenetic priming factors

 Epigenetic priming factors are responsible for setting up a permissive epigenetic landscape early in development that is not required until later timepoints.
 We identified Dppa2 and Dppa4 as epigenetic priming factors in stem cells.
 Here they are required to establish a permissive chromatin landscape at key developmental promoters, poising them for future gene activation during differentiation.
-We are using new CRISPR-based single-cell assays to discover new epigenetic priming factors in stem cells and cancer cells.
+We are using high-throughput screens to discover new epigenetic priming factors in stem cells and cancer cells.
 We then apply classical and emerging new cell and molecular biology techniques to uncover how they function mechanistically.

 Eckersley-Maslin MA (2020) Keeping your options open: insights from Dppa2/4 into how epigenetic priming factors promote cell plasticity.
 Biochemical Society Transactions 48(6):2891-2902